gvwilson/sensibleadventures/eimin-medef/eimin-medef.md

 A hundred strides away, four men strained to raise the sluice gate at the end of the aqueduct.
-Anywhere else in the Karaband, they would have chanted, "*Heph\...ho!*" to stay in time.
+Anywhere else in the Karaband, they would have chanted, "*Heph...ho!*" to stay in time.
 But they were Aphsi, so they worked in silence.

 The sluice gate finally gave in with a screech of stone on stone.
 Water